Skip to main content

 Is Opus Clip free?

 The platform offers a free plan with 60 credits per month, a watermark on every export, and clips that expire after 3 days.
 The free plan only supports YouTube links, not Twitch or Kick.
-For a Twitch streamer, the free version is unusable.
+For a Twitch streamer, the free version is unusable in practice.

 How much does Opus Clip cost per month?

 The platform charges 15 dollars per month on the Starter plan, 29 dollars on Pro (or 14.50 dollars annual).
 The Business plan starts around 60 dollars and climbs to 145 dollars for 25 hours of processing.
-An active streamer who streams 15 to 20 hours per month usually pays 60 to 90 dollars effectively.
+An active streamer who streams 15 to 20 hours per month usually ends up paying 60 to 90 dollars effectively.

 Does Opus Clip work with Twitch?